pimcore/payment-provider-paypal-smart-payment-button/README.md

 4) Create a startPaymentAction in your controller

-Initialize checkout manager, call `startOrderPayment` and then `initPayment` of the payment implementation.
+Initialize checkout manager, call `startOrderPaymentWithPaymentProvider` of the payment implementation.
 It is creating an order at PayPal and its response is the default PayPal response, which need to be returned as a json response of the action.